Elizabeth Szokol: Professional career

 Szokol turned professional in 2017 and joined the Symetra Tour.
 In her rookie season she recorded six top-10 finishes including a runner-up result at the Four Winds Invitational.
 In 2018, she recorded seven top-10 finishes including her first professional victory at the IOA Invitational, where she finished 4 strokes ahead of Pajaree Anannarukarn in second place.
 She finished fourth on the Symetra Tour Official Money List to earn membership for the LPGA Tour for the 2019 season.

 In her rookie year on the LPGA Tour she made 10 cuts in 20 starts.
 Her best finish was a tie for sixth at the Aberdeen Standard Investments Ladies Scottish Open.

 In 2021, she recorded three top-10 finishes including a runner-up at the Marathon Classic in Ohio, and 3rd at the Cognizant Founders Cup in New Jersey, after which she rose into the top-100 in the Women's World Golf Rankings for the first time.
 She finished the season 44th on the LPGA Tour Money List.

+Szokol announced her retirement from the LPGA Tour after missing the cut at The Annika tournament in November r2025.